cesarvr/Spring-Boot/README.md

 # Faster Continuos Integration

 This is an alternative and faster approach, which allow you to use Openshift integration with Jenkins.
-It works by creating a Openshift JenkinsPipeline/Builder which take care of spinning up the necessary Jenkins automatically.
+It works by creating a Openshift [JenkinsPipeline/Builder](https://docs.openshift.com/container-platform/3.7/dev_guide/openshift_pipeline.html#jenkins-pipeline-strategy) which take care of setup all the necessary components and just need from you a Jenkins script file.

 First we create our project as described before.